Through the following links, you can move to the menu or to the main text in this page.

 Controlling Water Discharge and Mitigating Water Risks

 The Kubota Group has set its own control values that are stricter than the emission standards of relevant laws and regulations.
 To ensure that the standard values are not exceeded, the Kubota Group carries out regular measurement of designated monitoring items.
-Under the Medium-Term Environmental Conservation Targets 2025, the Group has established a new target of managing water discharge appropriately in line with standards for the areas where wastewater is released by operating wastewater treatment and water recycling facilities.
+Under the Medium-Term Environmental Conservation Targets 2030, the Group sets a target of managing water discharge appropriately in line with standards for the areas where wastewater is released by operating wastewater treatment and water recycling facilities.

 • Kubota Sakai Rinkai Plant (Japan)